bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Tax properties

-You must first add tax properties from a tax provider to the store.
+You must first add tax properties, as specified by your tax provider, to the store.
 The tax provider must provide the `code` for a tax property.
 Both `code` and `display_name` are required.

 ### Create tax properties